* Germany in political crisis after coalition talks collapse

 * SPD leader to meet German president on Thursday

-* EU fears prolonged drift in economic powerhouse Germany (Adds SPD party sources)
+* EU fears prolonged drift in economic powerhouse Germany (Adds background on SPD and early elections, Seehofer)

 BERLIN, Nov 23 (Reuters) - Germany's Social Democrats (SPD) should reconsider their opposition to joining a new "grand coalition" with Angela Merkel's conservatives because Europe needs a stable government in Berlin, a senior ally of the chancellor said on Thursday.